universal-ctags/ctags/docs/interactive-mode.rst

 ======================================================================

-Universal ctags can be run with ``--_interactive``, which enters a REPL that can be used programatically to control ctags generation.
+Universal ctags can be run with ``--_interactive``, which enters a REPL that can be used programmatically to control ctags generation.
 In this mode, json commands are received over stdin, and corresponding responses are emitted over stdout.